eclipse/tiaki-java/service-discovery-cli/README.md

 ### Purpose
 This project aims at providing a comprehensive command line tool to lookup services provisioned according to DNS-SD.
-The community is invited to use and contribute to this tool.

-The command line tool uses the Discovery Services API (https://github.com/verisign/iot-discovery-services).
+The command line tool uses the Secure Service Discovery SDK (https://github.com/eclipse/service-discovery-lib/).

 ## Build Process
 This is a Gradle project.
-Building the project will pull the required libraries into the workspace.

 ```
 $ cd $PROJECT_HOME
-$ gradle clean fatJar
+$ ./gradlew clean fatJar
 ```

 ## Usage